100nuparmar349/DSA_Question/Striver/Binary_search/Question.md

 Approach
 1. Define low=0, high=arr.size();
-2. we play with the index in this question.
+2. we play with the index in this # Question.
 3. so check how many are missing simple to write formula if(arr[mid]-mid+1<k) low=mid+1. else high=mid;

-Q.07
+# Q.07
 540. Single Element in a Sorted Array

 You are given a sorted array consisting of only integers where every element appears exactly twice, except for one element which appears exactly once.